domosekai/domosekai.github.io/sstp/index.md

 - **Security**

-  Passwords and certificates are stored in the iOS keychain.
+  Passwords and certificates are stored in the keychain.
 SSTP Connect never saves them locally for convenience.

 - **IPv6 Ready**